-Many private banks and some college financial aid offices will not hesitate to offer you an assortment of loans regardless of the quality of the loan.
-Although the value of an education is undisputed, if the debt you are asked to take will put you and your family in a worse financial situation than if you don't earn a degree, you should reconsider your decision and consider alternative options.
+Many private banks and even some colleges will not hesitate to offer student loans, regardless of the quality.
+Education has tremendous personal value; however, if the debt you and/or your family are borrowing will leave you in a worse financial situation than if you did not earn a degree, you might reconsider your decision and consider alternative options.
 Our Student Advisors can help; contact us here!

 Before you finalize decisions about student loans, ask as many questions as possible to support an informed decision.